Merle Haggard: Wives and children

 Haggard was married five times, first to Leona Hobbs from 1956 to 1964.
 They had four children: Dana, Marty, Kelli, and Noel.

 Shortly after divorcing Hobbs, in 1965, he married singer Bonnie Owens, the former wife of Buck Owens.
 Haggard credited her with helping him make his big break as a country artist.
 He shared the writing credit with Owens for his hit "Today I Started Loving You Again" and acknowledged, including on stage, that the song was about a sudden burst of special feelings he experienced for her while they were touring together.
 She also helped care for Haggard's children from his first marriage and was the maid of honor for Haggard's third marriage.
 Haggard and Owens divorced in 1978 but remained close friends as Owens continued as his backing vocalist until her death in 2006.

-In 1975 he was engaged to a prominent business woman in Bakersfield, Tresa Destefani.
-They called off the engagement in 1976 but remained close friends.

 In 1978, Haggard married Leona Williams.
 In 1983, they divorced.
 In 1985 Haggard married Debbie Parret; they divorced in 1991.
 He married his fifth wife, Theresa Ann Lane, on September 11, 1993.
 They had two children, Jenessa and Ben.